Rohan1Rgowda2007/creating_tab/README.md

 # creating_tab
-we can creat a simple plain tab with tkinter
+we can create a simple plain tab with tkinter